Gaddang people: Post-WWII

-Population growth in Northern Luzon was facilitated by infrastructure development.
+Population and economic growth in Northern Luzon was facilitated by infrastructure development.
 In 1965, President Macapagal proposed a Pan-Philippine highway; the idea was adopted by his successor Marcos as part of his ambitious (and self-serving) program of public works.
 The "Maharlika Highway," was implemented by making improvements to and connections between existing roads previously administered by Department of Public Works, Transportation and Communications.
-Funding came from the World Bank, the Asian Highway project of the United Nations and a loan of more than US$30 million from Japan (segments were re-named the Philippine-Japanese Friendship Highway).
+Funding came from the World Bank, the Asian Highway project of the United Nations and a loan of more than US$30 million from Japan (segments were renamed the Philippine-Japanese Friendship Highway).
 In Northern Luzon an important component was National Route 5 from Plaridel to Aparri, built before WW2 by the US.
-Improvements to pavment, roadbeds, and bridges were completed by the mid-1970s and modestly maintained for several decades.
+Improvements to pavement, roadbeds, and bridges were completed by the mid-1970s and modestly maintained for several decades.
 In 1994, the Japanese provided another round of funding for improvements to accommodate significantly increased traffic in Luzon.
 In 2004, the Philippines ratified the Intergovernmental Agreement on the Asian Highway Network, and the entire 3,500 km highway became AH26.

 Other major infrastructure projects in Northern Luzon in this period include the Magat Dam power, irrigation, and flood-control project undertaken during the Marcos administration and financed by loans from the World Bank.
 The national telecommunications network originally built by American firm GTE (though largely destroyed by US forces during WW2) was restored to pre-war levels by the 1950s.
-Japanese Overseas Economic Cooperation Fund loans were used in the 1980s for the Northern Luzon Communication Network Development Plan, providing telecommunications equipment to provide trunk cabling, microwave transmission equipment and major maintenance for extant infrastructure between 1983-1992.
+Japanese Overseas Economic Cooperation Fund loans were used in the 1980s for the Northern Luzon Communication Network Development Plan, providing telecommunications equipment to provide trunk cabling, microwave transmission equipment and major maintenance for extant infrastructure between 1983 and 1992.

 During the American occupation, education in the Gaddang homelands was generally available for elementary grades 1-6.
 By the 1930s provincial rural high-schools were established providing education in forestry and market-agriculture, to introduce new crops and technologies.
 Catholic missionary high-schools were founded in several larger municipalities, and a private high-school was established in Santiago City a few months prior to the Japanese invasion of 1941.
 After the war, some of these schools were encouraged to add "college-departments", providing teacher, commerce, engineering, and nursing training and degrees.
 Early establishments included Ateneo de Tuguegarao (1947), St. Mary's College in Bayombong (1947), Santiago City's Northeastern College (1948), and Saint Ferdinand College in Ilagan City (1950).
 Additional resources were devoted to some rural schools, enabling them to provide college-level instruction in mechanics and agriculture.
-By the 1990's, a four-year high school education was available to every child in Isabela and Nueva Vizcaya; vocational education was being organized under the Technical Education And Skills Development Authority (TESDA); and more than forty private and public colleges and universities offered education through post-graduate levels.
+By the 1990s, a four-year high school education was available to every child in Isabela and Nueva Vizcaya; vocational education was being organized under the Technical Education And Skills Development Authority (TESDA); and more than forty private and public colleges and universities offered education through post-graduate levels.